Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** 1 recovery
 **Duration:** Instantaneous

-In even a brief conversation or social interaction, you pick up on subtle social and visual cues to learn a great deal about a person's origin and history.
-You might notice bits of green under the person's fingernails and determine they're an herbalist, a pin indicating their membership in a secret society, or something similar.
-You pick up on only details that have to do with their societal role, so you might learn the city district where a vampire lives, but wouldn't learn any of their weaknesses, nor necessarily even that they are a vampire.
+In even a brief conversation or social interaction, you pick up on subtle social and visual cues to learn a great deal about a person’s origin and history.
+You might notice bits of green under the person’s fingernails and determine they’re an herbalist, a pin indicating their membership in a secret society, or something similar.
+You pick up on only details that have to do with their societal role, so you might learn the city district where a vampire lives, but wouldn’t learn any of their weaknesses, nor necessarily even that they are a vampire.

 Spend 1 minute, then attempt an Insight check.
 You gain a +2 circumstance bonus to the check if you engaged the person in conversation during this time.
 If the person is deliberately trying to conceal their nature or present a false identity, you learn about their false biography rather than their true one unless the result of your Insight check exceeds their Bluff check.

-*Success (DC 10):* You learn the creature's profession and the region of the world they hail from, but no more.
+*Insight check:* On a DC 10 Insight check, you learn the creature’s profession and the region of the world they hail from, but no more.
-If you beat the DC by 10 or more, you learn the creature's profession and specialty within that profession.
+If you beat the DC by 10 or more, you learn the creature’s profession and specialty within that profession.
 You learn the nation or settlement where they normally live.
-If you beat the DC by 20 or more, you learn learn the creature's profession, their specialty within that profession, and a major accomplishment or controversy from their career.
+If you beat the DC by 20 or more, you learn the creature’s profession, their specialty within that profession, and a major accomplishment or controversy from their career.
 You also learn the nation and settlement where they live, as well as the district in a city large enough to have districts.
 In addition, you learn the nation or settlement where they spent their formative years.

-*Failure:* You learn a piece of erroneous information about the creature.
+On a failure, you come to a false conclusion about the creature’s profession and the region of the world they hail from.

 ## Nature